PCSDA.org

 Meet Janet

-Armstrong says what she most enjoyed about teaching in the primary grades was being the starting gate of learning and seeing the newness of each day through the eyes of excited kids who have a heart and love for Jesus and others.
-She makes a point to stay in contact with her former students and enjoys seeing “her kids” become adults–so many of which have given their hearts to the Lord.
+Armstrong says what she most enjoyed about teaching in the primary grades was being at the starting gate of learning and seeing the newness of each day through the eyes of excited children.
+She stays in contact with several of her former students.
+Seeing the adults “her kids” have become makes her proud.

 Gabriel Madrid